+Mr BRAD HAZZARD (Wakehurst-Attorney General, and Minister for Justice) [3.14 p.m.]: I move:

-The Hon.
-DAVID CLARKE (Parliamentary Secretary) [9.41 p.m.], on behalf of the Hon.
-John Ajaka: I move: That this bill be now read a second time.
+That this bill be now read a second time.

-I seek leave to have the second reading speech incorporated in Hansard.

-Leave granted.

 The Government is pleased to introduce the Crimes Legislation Amendment Bill 2014.

-The purpose of the bill is to make miscellaneous amendments to criminal legislation, as part of the Government's regular legislative review and monitoring program.
+The purpose of the bill is to make miscellaneous amendments to criminal legislation as part of the Government's regular legislative review and monitoring program.
 The bill amends a number of Acts to improve the efficiency and operation of the State's criminal laws.
 I will now outline each of the amendments in turn.
 Clause 1 of schedule 1 makes three amendments to the Crimes Act 1900.
 Item [1] amends section 61HA of the Act to extend the statutory definition of consent to attempts to commit the offences specified.
 Section 61HA contains a statutory definition of consent for specified sexual assault offences.
 The definition requires a person to have reasonable grounds for their belief that another person consents to sexual intercourse with them.

-Section 61 HA does not now apply to attempts to commit sexual assault offences.
-As a result, where attempts to commit those offences appear in the same indictment as the substantive offences, juries are given different directions as to the statutory and the common law definitions of consent.
-This anomaly was identified by the recent Statutory Review of the consent provisions in the Crimes Act and will be rectified by this amendment.
+Section 61HA does not now apply to attempts to commit sexual assault offences.
+As a result, where attempts to commit those offences appear in the same indictment as the substantive offences, juries are given different directions as to the statutory and common law definitions of consent.
+This anomaly was identified by the recent statutory review of the consent provisions in the Crimes Act and will be rectified by this amendment.

-Item [2] of clause 1 also implements a recommendation of the Statutory Review of the consent provisions in the Crimes Act.
+Item [2] of schedule 1 also implements a recommendation of the statutory review of the consent provisions in the Crimes Act.
 Replacing the word "medical" with the word "health" in section 61HA (5) (c) ensures that the subsection applies to all health procedures, not just those carried out by medical practitioners.

-Item [3] of clause 1 amends section 93FB of the Crimes Act to clarify and extend the existing offence of possessing a dangerous article in a public place to apply to flares or distress signals.
-This amendment was proposed by the NSW Police to address anti-social behaviour by some fans at sporting matches.
-The current definition of dangerous article may not capture night-time flares which do not emit smoke but instead burn with a very bright light capable of burning material and causing eye damage.
+Item [3] of schedule 1 amends section 93FB of the Crimes Act to clarify and extend the existing offence of possessing a dangerous article in a public place to apply to flares or distress signals.
+This amendment was proposed by New South Wales police to address antisocial behaviour by some fans at sporting matches.
+The current definition of dangerous article may not capture night-time flares that do not emit smoke, but instead burn with a very bright light capable of burning material and causing eye damage.
 The amendment will not affect the available defences where the flare is possessed for a lawful purpose or with a reasonable excuse.

-Clause 1.2 of schedule 1 amends the Crimes (Domestic and Personal Violence) Act 2007 by introducing a regulation-making power to prescribe a form for applications for apprehended personal violence orders.
+Schedule 1.2 amends the Crimes (Domestic and Personal Violence) Act 2007 by introducing a regulation-making power to prescribe a form for applications for apprehended personal violence orders.
 Proceedings for apprehended domestic violence orders are not affected by this amendment.

-This amendment implements a recommendation of the Interim Review of the Act which considered the issue of frivolous and vexatious APVOs.
-The new regulation-making power extends to allowing certain questions to be included on an APVO form to assist a Local Court Registrar in deciding whether or not to issue an APVO.
+This amendment implements a recommendation of the interim review of the Act that considered the issue of frivolous and vexatious apprehended personal violence orders [APVO].
+The new regulation-making power extends to allowing certain questions to be included on an APVO form to assist a local court registrar in deciding whether or not to issue an APVO.
 Answers to the questions will help reveal whether or not the APVO is sought for legitimate reasons relating to fears held by the applicant.
-The APVO form may also contain a warning that penalties may apply for making a false statement and that the maximum penalty is 12 months imprisonment or 10 penalty units [under section 49A of the Act].
+The APVO form may also contain a warning that penalties may apply for making a false statement and that the maximum penalty is 12 months imprisonment or 10 penalty units under section 49A of the Act.
 This will be a safeguard for those completing an application, and a deterrent against frivolous or vexatious applications.